FAIRplus/the-fair-cookbook/content/recipes/interoperability/creating-knowledge-graph-from-unstructured-text.md

 DEVICE = -1 # Number of the GPU, -1 if want to use CPU

 # Add coreference resolution model
+coref = spacy.load(
+    'en_core_web_sm',
-coref = spacy.load('en_core_web_sm', disable=['ner', 'tagger', 'parser', 'attribute_ruler', 'lemmatizer'])
+    disable=['ner', 'tagger', 'parser', 'attribute_ruler', 'lemmatizer']
+)
+coref.add_pipe(
+    "xx_coref",
-coref.add_pipe("xx_coref", config={"chunk_size": 2500, "chunk_overlap": 2, "device": DEVICE})
+    config={"chunk_size": 2500, "chunk_overlap": 2, "device": DEVICE}
+)
 ```

 ## Entity recognition and named entity linking

 The next step is known as Named Entity Recognition (NER).
-Here, we want to detect and extract all important entities from the sentences.
+Here, we want to detect and extract all domain relevant entities from the sentences.
 Depending on the use case, one may have to specifically train a model to recognise entities of a specific type.
 For example, in [this tutorial](https://towardsdatascience.com/clinical-named-entity-recognition-using-spacy-5ae9c002e86f),
 one can find a way to train a model to recognise some entities from a biomedical domain.
 However, the spaCy library also provides a number of pre-trained models and, we will be using those in our example.

-Then, one needs to standardise the entities and map them to an existing controlled terminology/ontology.
+Following the entity recognition, one needs to standardise the entities and map them to an existing controlled terminology/ontology.
 The process is known as `Entity Linking` (EL).
 With this step, entities recognized from the text are mapped to one or more corresponding unique resolvable identifiers
 from a target knowledge base, for example, Wikipedia or semantic resource (e.g. an ontology such as